 - Check out Meetups for groups that cater to women REIs.
 For example, in the DC area, there is the Young District Women's Real Estate Wealth Club.

 - W.I.R.E. - Women Investors of Real Estate.
 There is a W.I.R.E group in Maryland that bills itself as the "premier real estate educational and networking resource for women."
 It is dedicated to helping women understand how to invest in both commercial and residential real estate.

-For Everyone in the DMV (District, Maryland and Virginia):
+For Everyone in the DMV (DC, Maryland and Virginia):